sebspion/reqs/draft-ietf-lake-reqs.md

 #### Round trips and number of messages {#nbiot-rtt}

-As indicated in {{nbiot-time}}, the number of messages and round-trips is one limiting factor for protocol completion time.
+As indicated in {{nbiot-time}}, the number of frames and round-trips is one limiting factor for protocol completion time.

 #### Power {#nbiot-power}